 as edited volumes like Depicting Canada's Children.
 Mah and Rivers are co-authors of Situated Architectural Politics forthcoming (late 2021) published by Dalhousie Architectural Press.
 The book examines five global architectural practices using progressive participatory methods.

-Rivers is a political scientist and professor.
+Trained in political theory and comparative politics, Rivers is now an interdisciplinary social scientist and professor.
 Rivers's hybrid and increasingly collaborative work is characterised by situated and comparative thinking that makes use of tools from academic and practice-based disciplines.
-This trajectory is reflected in the peer-reviewed book Governing Hate and Race and peer-reviewed articles appearing in diverse academic outlets like the South African Law Journal, Space and Culture, and the Journal of Curriculum Studies.
-Writings by Rivers have run as analysis pieces in outlets like the The Star (Toronto), The Star (Johannesburg), and New City (Chicago), and as long-form journalism in Briarpatch.
+This trajectory is reflected in the peer-reviewed book Governing Hate and Race and peer-reviewed articles appearing in diverse academic outlets like the South African Law Journal, Journal of Film and Video, Critical Studies in Media Communication, Studies in Law, Politics, and Society, Australasian Journal of American Studies, Space and Culture, and the Journal of Curriculum Studies.
+Writings by Rivers have run as analysis pieces in newspapers like the The Star (Toronto), The Star (Johannesburg), Winnipeg Free Press, and New City (Chicago), and as long-form journalism in the progressive magazine Briarpatch.